acosgames/acosgames.github.io/docs/development.md

 //get the array of actions sent by users or system globals.actions();

+//get the latest Game State JSON
-//get the last gameState object, copy this to a variable and make changes directly to it globals.game();
+// copy this to a variable and make changes directly to it globals.game();

-//get the database JSON
+//get the database JSON (optional)
-globals.database();
+// saved as 'database.json' in the game-server folder.
+// This holds your static JSON, which is useful for trivia games globals.database();

 //when finished updating, call this to "commit" the state